 A special BEC meeting was scheduled for April 28, 2022 to seek BEC recommendations on the remaining critical unfunded needs.
+A quorum was not achieved for the special BEC meeting of April 28th.
 The BEC recommendations will be added to this report for republication of the agenda item on April 29, 2022.
 Additionally, based on Council Member discussion at the City Council workshop held on April 18, 2022, the following list of nine critical unfunded needs has been modified or added for BEC consideration and recommendation to City Council (refer to Attachment 5 - Revised List of Critical Unfunded Needs):